 It’s harvest time!
-Have you recently planted your own apple tree and are wondering how long does it take for an apple tree to grow?
+Have you recently planted your own apple tree and are wondering how long it takes for an apple tree to grow?

-An apple tree from the nursery will generally start producing a small crop of apples about 3 years after planting.
-Apple varieties grafted onto some dwarf rootstocks may bear several fruit in as little as two years after purchase.
+A small apple tree from the nursery will generally start producing a small crop of apples about 3 years after planting.
+Apple varieties grafted onto dwarf rootstocks may bear fruit in as little as 1-2 years after purchase if the trees have been grown for several years in a nursery setting prior to sale.
 Apple trees with standard-height rootstocks may take longer to grow apples – generally from 3 to 5 years.
-An apple tree grown from a seed will take five to twelve years to produce fruit!
+An apple tree grown from seed will take five to twelve years to produce fruit!

 Here’s all about how long you’ll be waiting to harvest your own yummy apples!